-The Macarthur Wind Farm has the capacity to generate enough clean, green energy to power the equivalent of approximately 220,000 average Victorian households and also save approximately 1.5 million tonnes of greenhouse gases each year.
+The Macarthur Wind Farm has the capacity to generate enough clean, green energy to power the equivalent of approximately 173,000 average Australian homes and also save approximately 1.5 million tonnes of greenhouse gases each year.

 Construction of the Macarthur Wind Farm took approximately 2.5 years and it has been fully operational since late January 2013.
 Leighton Contractors and Vestas were engaged by AGL to construct the Wind Farm.
 Vestas is also continuing to play an important role in the ongoing operations of the Wind Farm.
 As the world's largest manufacturer of wind turbines, Vestas bring state of the art technology, quality and reliability to the project to ensure the success of the Macarthur Wind Farm over the longer term.

 During the development and construction of the Macarthur Wind Farm, the total number of jobs (including flow on employment) was estimated at 875 from the region, 2490 from Victoria and 2782 from the rest of Australia.
 18 local residents from south west Victoria also make up the majority of the permanent site team responsible for the ongoing maintenance and operations of the Macarthur Wind Farm.